• Skip to primary navigation

 I know the recipe says to refrigerate for a while and I definitely recommend this because it helps the energy bites stick together, but you can taste test.
 I pretty much always pop a ball in my mouth before the plate makes its way to the fridge.

-Peanut butter energy bites in a bowl
+Peanut butter energy bites in a bowl close up with linens underneath it

-And for those of you that haven't experienced peanut butter energy bites (or any energy bites for that matter) this is pretty much the best snack ever!
-First, they're easily portable in a small tupperware container.
-Second, they're full of healthy ingredients and protein in a tiny portion size!
-Third, they're sweet enough to satisfy a craving that would've left you munching cookies if you didn't have these on hand.
+And for those of you that haven’t experienced peanut butter energy bites (or any energy bites for that matter) this is pretty much the best snack ever!
+First, they’re easily portable in a small tupperware container.
+Second, they’re full of wholesome ingredients in a tiny portion size!
+Third, they’re sweet enough to satisfy a craving that would’ve left you munching cookies if you didn’t have these on hand.

 Oh, and fourth, as you saw before, they’re super easy to make.
 I bet kiddos would love to help roll these into balls too.
 I haven’t tested this theory but could see it being a win.
 Then when they’re begging for that elephant ear at the zoo, you can bust the energy balls out and be super mom and they’ll love them since they helped make them.

-Or... maybe I've got a lot to learn about this mom stuff and they'll have a melt down anyways.
-I don't know, but I do know that I have melt downs at times without food so having healthy snacks on hand is essential.
+Or… maybe I’ve got a lot to learn about this mom stuff and they’ll have a melt down anyways.
+I don’t know, but I do know that I have melt downs at times without food so having good snacks on hand is essential.

 Peanut Butter Energy Bites with Chocolate Chips

-Prep Time 10 minutes
+Prep Time 10 minutes mins

-Total Time 40 minutes
+Total Time 40 minutes mins

-Servings 16 people
+16 people

 Ingredients